Causal inference for N-of-1 trials: Notation and terminology

 \section{Notation and terminology}

 We will use the term “N-of-1 trial" to refer to a single N-of-1 trial \cite{Essentials_ch12, Yang2021} and “series of N-of-1 trials" to refer to a situation where data from multiple N-of-1 trials is available to the investigator \cite{Yang2021, Senn2024}.
 In this work we focus on inference from data of a single individual (i.e., an N-of-1 trial).
 Broadly, we consider individuals as i.i.d.\ draws from the same near-infinite superpopulation.
 Therefore we will describe the data generating process considering a sample of $i=1,...,n$ individuals with data collected at $k=1,...,t$ time points, with $n \geq 1, t \geq 2$.
-We will use capital letters to indicate random variables (e.g, $X$) and calligraphic letters to indicate their domain ($\mathcal{X}$).
+We will use capital letters to indicate random variables (e.g., $X$) and calligraphic letters to indicate their domain ($\mathcal{X}$).
 Lowercase letters will indicate random variable instantiations or constants.
 Subscripts will be used to indicate measurements for an individual $i$ at time $k$ ($X_{i,k}$), but, to avoid clutter we will omit the individual subscript from the random variables when the interpretation is unambiguous.
 Superscripts will indicate counterfactuals (see Section \ref{sec:counterfactual_outcomes}).
 We will use overlines to indicate the history of all measurements for the same variable until time $k$ (i.e., $\bar{X}_k$), and use $\bar{X}$ to indicate the full history $\bar{X}_t$.
-Notation $\bar{x}_b$ will indicate either a vector of size $b$ with all elements equal to $x$, or, when specified, a generic constant vector of size $b$.
+Unless explicitly stated, the notation $\bar{x}_b$ will indicate a vector of size $b$ with all elements equal to $x$, while the letter $v$ will be used to indicate generic constant vectors of size $b$ (i.e., $\bar{v}_b$).

 In this article, we primarily consider a specific N-of-1 trial design where the participant receives treatment according to a treatment schedule that is assigned at the beginning of the study and repeats itself cyclically over time.
 We use the term “treatment schedule" to indicate the treatment sequence that repeats itself over time, and the term “cycle" to indicate the span of time covered by one treatment schedule.
 The usage of these terms may differ in other works on N-of-1 trials and guidelines \cite{Porcino2020}.